trizen/sidef-book/syntax_and_semantics/control_flow/for.md

 # for

-The `for` construct it's a very popular construct as well.
-It's usually used for iteration over collections and for counting.
+The `for` construct it's usually used for iteration over collections and for counting.

 The following loop counts from 0 to 9: